muratoner/My-Notes/README.md

 14. [toastr](https://github.com/CodeSeven/toastr) - toastr is a Javascript library for Gnome / Growl type non-blocking notifications. jQuery is required.
 The goal is to create a simple core library that can be customized and extended.
 15. [jGrowl](https://github.com/stanlemon/jGrowl) - jGrowl is a jQuery plugin that raises unobtrusive messages within the browser, similar to the way that OS X's Growl Framework works.
 The idea is simple, deliver notifications to the end user in a noticeable way that doesn't obstruct the work flow and yet keeps the user informed.
 16. [notie](https://jaredreich.com/notie) - A clean and simple notification, input, and selection suite for javascript, with no dependencies.
+17. [fancybox](http://fancyapps.com/fancybox/) -fancyBox is a tool that offers a nice and elegant way to add zooming functionality for images, html content and multi-media on your webpages.
+It is built on the top of the popular JavaScript framework jQuery and is both easy to implement and a snap to customize.
 ### CSS
 #### Libraries
 1. [Weather Icons](http://erikflowers.github.io/weather-icons/) - Weather Icons is the only icon font and CSS with 222 weather themed icons, ready to be dropped right into Bootstrap, or any project that needs high quality weather, maritime, and meteorological based icons!